ebonnal/streamable/README.md

         .foreach(writer.writerows)
         .flatten()
         .observe("written pokemons")
-        # Catches any unexpected exception and raises at the end of the iteration
+        # Catches exceptions and raises the 1st one at the end of the iteration
         .catch(finally_raise=True)
         # Actually triggers an iteration while previous lines define lazy operations
         .count()